powercodeacademy/phrg-rails-project/spec.md

 # Specifications for the Rails Assessment

+Add notes below each checkbox with how your application has met the requirement

 Specs:
-- [x] Using Ruby on Rails for the project
+- [x] Uses Ruby on Rails
-- [ ] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)
+- [ ] Includes at least one has_many relationship (e.g. User has_many Recipes)
-- [ ] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
+- [ ] Includes at least one belongs_to relationship (e.g. Post belongs_to User)
-- [ ] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
+- [ ] Includes at least one has_many through relationship (e.g. Recipe has_many Items through Ingredients)
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+- [ ] The "through" part of the has_many through includes at least one user submittable attribute (e.g. ingredient#quantity)
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [ ] Includes reasonable validations for simple model objects
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [ ] Includes a class level ActiveRecord scope method
-- [ ] Include signup (how e.g. Devise)
+- [ ] Includes signup (e.g. Devise)
-- [ ] Include login (how e.g. Devise)
+- [ ] Includes login (e.g. Devise)
-- [ ] Include logout (how e.g. Devise)
+- [ ] Includes logout (e.g. Devise)
-- [ ] Include nested resource show or index (URL e.g. users/2/recipes)
+- [ ] Includes nested resource show or index (e.g. users/2/recipes)
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [ ] Includes nested resource "new" form (recipes/1/ingredients/new)
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [ ] Includes form display of validation errors
+- [ ] Includes Unit tests for at least 2 of your models

 Confirm:
 - [ ] The application is pretty DRY
 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate
-- [ ] Conforms to Nitro Ruby linting rules
+- [ ] Conforms to Nitro Ruby linting rules (running `rubocop` returns 0 offenses)

-If you've added any Bonus functionality to your application, please describe it below:
+If you've added any additional functionality to your application that you'd like to demonstrate, please describe it below: